MicrosoftDocs/dynamics365-guidance/guidance/business-processes/project-to-profit-introduction.md

 ---
-title: Help organizations manage and optimize their project to profit processes
+title: Help organizations manage their project to profit processes
 description: Get introduced to the project to profit end-to-end business process.
 Learn how Dynamics 365 apps can help organizations optimize their project to profit processes. ms.date: 04/28/2023 ms.topic: conceptual